-Are you looking for a career in Hawaii that pays well and offers an abundance of emotional rewards?
-If you are, why not consider training to become a licensed vocational nurse?
-Not only is the work of an LVN extremely satisfying, but those who choose to work in Hawaii earn an average salary of around $32,000 per year.
+Are you looking for a career that pays well and offers an abundance of emotional rewards in Hawaii?
+If you are, why not consider training to become a licensed vocational nurse (LVN)?
+Not only is the work of an LVN extremely satisfying, but those who choose to work in Hawaii earn a mean pay of $54,160 per year.

 Before you can begin working as an LVN in Hawaii, you must complete the required training.
 LVN training programs are offered through various community colleges, trade schools and universities.
-They typically last about 12 to 18 months and involve a combination of classroom instruction and hands-on training.
-After you graduate from your program, the next thing you will be required to do is complete the national licensing exam for vocational nurses, which is known as the NCLEX-PN.
+They typically last 12 months and involve a combination of classroom instruction and hands-on training.
+After you graduate from your program, the next thing you will be required to do is complete the national licensing exam for vocational nurses known as the NCLEX-PN.

 The NCLEX-PN is specially designed to ensure that you are fully prepared for real-life situations you may face as an LVN.
 An acceptable score on the licensing exam is required for you to obtain a license from the Hawaii Board of Nursing.